Looking Closely at the Growth Curve for LendingClub Corporation (LC)

 Sponsored

+The average price from analysts is $26.92, which is -$2.1 below the current price.
 LC currently public float of 96.00M and currently shorts hold a 4.49% ratio of that float.
-Today, the average trading volume of LC was 2.42M shares.
+Today, the average trading volume of LC was 2.45M shares.

 LC’s Market Performance